seanmtracey/PPE-Visor-Fabrication-Instructions/cura.md

 ![Select Cura printing profile](images/cura-select-printing-profile.png)

-The important settings are:
+Some changes to the defaults are required:
  * 0.4mm layers
- * 20% infill
+ * 20% infill is the default, but 30% is preferred
  * 60mm/s print speed
- * brim type "bed adhesion"
+ * "skirt" bed adhesion, or no adhesion

-Additionally ensure you've selected the correct material to print with (PLA is good, ABS is fine too).
+Additionally ensure you've selected the correct material to print with (PETG is preferred but not all printers can print with it, PLA is fine and ABS is also okay).
 If there are any other settings you need to use that are specific to your printer then set them now.

 The print is big and wide and quite thin - and so very prone to warping.
 If you have a heated bed you'll need to use it, otherwise you may need adhesive on the blue painters tape.
 Printing with a brim will also avoid warping, but you'll need to remove the brim after printing (please observe handling precautions!).
+Ideally print with a skirt or no adhesion as it means less work after the print is complete, but a warped print is less use than one that you've had to trim.

 Lastly, prepare for printing - press "Slice" (bottom right).
 You should see something like this: